 - The plasma starts between the tungsten electrode and the orifice by a low current pilot arc.
 What makes plasma-arc welding unlike other processes is that the plasma arc is concentrated because it is forced through a relatively small orifice.
 Operating currents usually are less than 100 A.

 - When filler metal is used it is fed into the arc as is done in Gas Tungsten-arc Welding.
 Arc and weld-zone shielding are supplied by means of an outer shielding ring and the use of inert gases like argon, helium or mixtures.

-- Torch design allows better control of arc.
+- Torch design allows better control of the arc.

 - This method provides more freedom to observe and control the weld.